 - Upon defeat, one Youngster trainer in the Battle Maison will exclaim "Aww sh...shucks!".

 - A French Maid in the Battle Maison (though much less revealing than the usual examples of this trope) says before battle, "You know I am very popular because of this costume of mine."

-- In the Japanese version, one of the punks you can fight in Lumiose City is named "Merde", which is French for shit.
+- In the Japanese version, one of the punks you can fight in Lumiose City is named "Merde", which is an almost literal example, as it's French for shit.
 This only got past the radar in Japan: he was renamed Faust in the English version.
 Although, since the name Faust is sometimes associated with The Devil, this arguably isn't much better.

 - Some Pokémon (like Pikachu and Floatzel) have their least favorite places to be touched in Pokémon-Amie as the crotch area.
 Even worse, for some Pokémon (such as Raticate and Machoke), it's their favorite place.
 Similarly, Jynx has no problem with being touched on her breasts.